RemarkableAlly/alx-system_engineering-devops/0x00-shell_basics/README.md

-with user and group IDs displayed numerically echo '6-firstdirectory' A script that creates a directory in the tmp directory \n echo '7-movethatfile' move a file to a new directory
+with user and group IDs displayed numerically echo '6-firstdirectory' A script that creates a directory in the tmp directory \n echo '7-movethatfile' move a file to a new directory echo '8-firstdelete' deleting a file from directory echo '9-firstdirdeletion' directory deletion echo '10-back' going back to the previous directory echo '11-lists' listing directories in order with their content and the current directory includding hidden files echo '12-file type' showing the file type echo '13-symbolic link' a symbolic link echo '14-copy html' copying a html file